 NATURE is a program to improve the natural resources in Ramsey County with projects that include rain gardens, shoreline restorations, and native plantings.
-The RCD provides free technical assistance to Ramsey County residents in capturing storm water, as well as landscape design assistance for projects.
+With funding from local Watershed Districts, the RCD provides free technical assistance to Ramsey County residents in capturing storm water, as well as landscape design assistance for projects.
 Cost share assistance is available for the installation of projects (brochure).

 Watershed Assessment Services

 With a grant from the Clean Water Legacy funding and matching funding from local Watershed Districts and Water Management Organizations, the RCD has completed a number of comprehensive watershed retrofit analysis studies to identify sites for the installation of water quality improvement projects (brochure).

 Erosion control is the practice of preventing or controlling wind or water erosion in agriculture, land development and construction.
 This usually involves the creation of some sort of physical barrier, such as vegetation or rock, to absorb some of the energy of the wind or water that is causing the erosion.
 Effective erosion controls are important techniques in preventing water pollution and soil loss.
 Learn more about what Ramsey County is doing to prevent erosion.

 This service provides protection of wetland sites within Ramsey County and is funded in part through grants from the Board of Water and Soil Resources.
 Learn more about WCA.